-2.9.7.
-Fair Labor Standards Act of 1983, As Amended
+2.8.7 Fair Labor Standards Act of 1983, As Amended

-A Subrecipient that receives CDBG-MIT funds must comply with the Fair Labor Standards Act of 1938, as amended (FLSA).
-The FLSA establishes the basic minimum wage levels for all work and requires the payment of overtime at the rate of at least one and one-half times the basic hourly rate of pay for hours worked in excess of 40 per week.
-These labor standards are applicable to the entire Project construction contract regardless of whether or not CDBG-MIT funds finance only a portion of the Project.
-All workers employed by contractors or subcontractors in the performance of construction work financed in whole or in part with assistance received under HCD's MIT-PPS must be paid wages at rates not less than those prevailing on similar construction in the locality as determined by the Secretary of Labor in accordance with the Davis-Bacon Act, as amended or a TDW as applicable, excluding the exceptions listed below.
+The Fair Labor Standards Act of 1938, as amended (FLSA), establishes the basic minimum wage levels for all work and requires the payment of overtime at the rate of at least one and one-half times the basic hourly rate of pay for hours worked in excess of 40 per week.
+These labor standards are applicable to the entire construction contract whether or not CDBG-MIT funds finance only a portion of the Project.
+Excluding the exceptions listed below, all workers employed by Contractors or subcontractors in the performance of construction work financed in whole or in part with assistance received under HCD's MIT-PPS must be paid wages at rates not less than those prevailing on similar construction in the locality as determined by the Secretary of Labor in accordance with the Davis-Bacon Act, as amended.